jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 182 Standard and permanent forestry on post-1989 forest land
 (1) In this subpart,—
   - **final forestry emissions return** means an emissions return that is prepared under section 183B and is not a provisional forestry emissions return
-  - **permanent forestry** means an activity listed in Part 1A of Schedule 4
-  - **provisional forestry emissions return** means an emissions return submitted under section 183
+  - **provisional forestry emissions return** means an emissions return submitted under section 183.
-  - **standard forestry** means an activity listed in Part 1 of Schedule 4.
 (2) To avoid doubt, standard forestry and permanent forestry comprise the same list of activities carried out in respect of post-1989 forest land, but the difference is that the person carrying out the activity has chosen the relevant Part of Schedule 4 to apply to the land.

 ### 182A Conditions on registration as participant in certain activities of standard or permanent forestry in respect of post-1989 forest land